vmware-tanzu/velero/design/plugin-backup-and-restore-progress-design.md

 In backupSyncController, it checks for any VolumePluginBackup CRs that need to be synced from backup location, and syncs them to cluster if needed.

 VolumePluginBackup will be useful as long as backed up data is available at backup location.
-When the Backup is deleted either by manually or due to expiration, VolumePluginBackup also can be deleted.
+When the Backup is deleted either by manually or due to expiry, VolumePluginBackup also can be deleted.

 `processRequest` of `backupDeletionController` will perform deletion of VolumePluginBackup before volumesnapshotter's DeleteSnapshot is called.

 #### Backward compatibility:

 As the VolumePluginBackup CR is backed up instead of `volume.Snapshot`, to provide backward compatibility, CR will be backed up to the same file i.e., `#backup-volumesnapshots.json.gz` file in the backup location.
-If CR is backed up to different object other than `#backup-volumesnapshots.json.gz` in backup location, restore controller need to follow 'fall-back model'.
-It first need to check for new kind of object, and, if it doesn't exists, follow the old model.
-To avoid 'fall-back' model which prone to errors, VolumePluginBackup CR is backed to same location as that of `volume.Snapshot` location.

 When restore controller calls `GetBackupVolumeSnapshots`, it gets `#backup-volumesnapshots.json.gz` object from backup location and decodes it to in-memory array of VolumePluginBackup CR.
 It returns array of `volume.Snapshot`s created from array of VolumePluginBackup CRs.